Madministrator/steganography/README.md

    * What will I do?
 I will be looking into ways to host the website for free.
    * Is anything blocking me?
 My github pages is already in use for another website, so I will need for alternate places to host, or to manipulate github pages to meet the needs of the application.
    * What do I believe is the percent chance that we will complete the sprint?
 65%
+* (11-29-2018)
+   * What did I do?
+I have done nothing for the app since last Tuesday
+   * What will I do?
+Add as much documentation as I can to the documents in the repository, provided people push to their branches.
+   * Is anything blocking me?
+My computer disk was re-imaged, so I need to reset many of the things on my computer.
+   * What do I believe is the percent chance that we will complete the sprint?
+70%

  ## Tanner Verber
  * As a programmer, I want to detect the word size of an image file so that we know what format we are working with